 The comprehensive science and arts for teaching (CSAT) major is for students seeking certification to teach in specialized areas at the elementary and/or middle school levels.
 It provides a solid foundation in all content areas taught at these levels.

-The CSAT major is taken with another content area: the special education major, the early childhood education minor, Spanish elementary education minor plus elementary education major, or the English as a Second Language (ESL) minor plus elementary education major.
+The CSAT major combines with one of two majors in the College of Education; it leads to certification in elementary education with one of the following specialized endorsement areas: special education, Spanish (paired with the Spanish elementary education minor), English as a Second Language (ESL) (with the Applied Linguistics-ESL minor), or early childhood (with the Early Childhood Education minor).
 A Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) may be earned.
 For certification, the student must:

-- Complete both the CSAT major and the complementary major with a GPA of 2.7 or better
+- Complete both the CSAT major, the education major, and the complementary minor (if required) with a GPA of 2.7 or better

 - Have an overall GPA of 2.7 or better

-- Pass the Michigan Basic Skills Test and the MTTC Elementary Education and endorsement-area tests
+- Meet minimum scores on the ACT or SAT and pass the MTTC Elementary Education and endorsement-area tests

 Why Study CSAT at Grand Valley?